openstack-archive/tripleo-incubator/devtest.md

 1. Before you start, check to see that your machine supports hardware virtualization, otherwise performance of the test environment will be poor.
-   We are currently bringing up an LXC based alternative testing story, which will mitigate this, thoug the deployed instances will still be full virtual machines and so performance will be significantly less there without hardware virtualization.
+   We are currently bringing up an LXC based alternative testing story, which will mitigate this, though the deployed instances will still be full virtual machines and so performance will be significantly less there without hardware virtualization.